EasyWiki/EasyWiki/README.md

 # EasyWiki
-EasyWiki is wiki software designed with simplicity and easy.
+EasyWiki is the wiki software designed with simplicity and easy.

 It is powered by git, bulma and nodejs, and has a very easy setup process.